mattias-fjellstrom/aws-sqs-to-azure-servicebus/README.md

 ## Deploy Azure resources

-Deploy a resource group, a service bus namespace and queue, and a logic app with the required connections.
+Deploy a resource group, a service bus namespace and queue, and a logic app with the required connections for SQS and Service Bus.

 ```bash
 az deployment sub create \